coderefinery/installation/content/ssh.md

 ## Instructions

-For the instructions, please follow [this guide from Github](https://help.github.com/articles/connecting-to-github-with-ssh/) to connect to GitHub with SSH keys.
-These same instructions work with services other than Github as well (except the adding the key to Github part).
+For the instructions, please follow [this guide from GitHub](https://help.github.com/articles/connecting-to-github-with-ssh/) to connect to GitHub with SSH keys.
+These same instructions work with services other than GitHub as well (except the adding the key to GitHub part).

 ## How to verify that it worked